Research Associate/Senior Research Associate, Tissue Molecular Biology – Locanabio, Inc. – San Diego, CA

-Collect and analyze data as well as prepare summary reports and protocols.
-Locanabio is looking for an experienced researcher with in vivo pharmacology… $17 – $45 an hour
+Locanabio is looking for an experienced researcher with in vivo pharmacology experience including animal handling, dosing, and tissue collection as well as… $17 – $45 an hour

 From Indeed – Thu, 07 Oct 2021 17:04:16 GMT – View all San Diego, CA jobs